AnyHooks/AnyHooks/CODE.md

 2. **Documentation**: Document each error number along with its corresponding message and possible resolution steps.
 3. **Consistency**: Use a consistent numbering scheme, such as starting from 100 for file-related errors, 200 for network-related errors, etc.

-### Checklist for Developers

-- [ ] Is the error number unique?
-- [ ] Is the error number documented?
-- [ ] Does the error number follow the established numbering scheme?

-### AI-Based Code Verification

-To verify if your error numbering adheres to these guidelines, you can use the following text to ask the AI:

-> "Please analyze the code to check if the error numbering follows the guidelines.
-Look for uniqueness, documentation, and consistency."

 ### Example

 ```bash